Introduction To Routing Protocol

 2. Interior gateway protocols: These are used in data transfer to share routing information between routers in the same autonomous system.
 Some examples of interior gateway protocols are RIPv1, RIPv2, IGRP, and OSPF.

 3. Exterior gateway protocols: These are used in data transfer to share routing information between routers in the different autonomous systems.
-An example of exterior gateway protocols is the Border gateway protocol.
+An example of an exterior gateway protocol is the Border gateway protocol.

 4. Administrative distance: AD can be defined as the reliability of routing updates received from the neighboring router.
-For example, if two updates are received for the same path from two routing protocols, the router will check the best AD value to choose the optimistic path.
-The AD with the lowest value will be given more preference.
+For instance, if a router receives two updates for the same path from two different routing protocols, it checks the best AD value to select the most optimistic path.
+The system gives more preference to the AD that has the lowest value.

 5. Metric: If two routing updates have the same Ad value, then the metric will come in to picture to calculate the best path.
 Similar to AD, different routing protocols use different metric values.
-The routing protocol with the lowest value will be selected.
-Example EIGRP uses bandwidth, MTU, load while RIP uses only hop count as a metric value.
+The system will select the routing protocol that has the lowest value.
+For example, EIGRP uses bandwidth, MTU, and load, while RIP uses only hop count as a metric value.

 Types OF Routing Protocols

 The routing protocols can be mainly classified into three types.
-Each of these has its own importance in data transfer.
-Let us now discuss in detail each of these protocols in detail.
+Each of these has its importance in data transfer.
+Let us now discuss in detail each of these protocols.

 1. Distance Vector

 This mainly uses distance as the metric value and direction as a vector to select the optimal path to the destination network.
-Basically, the router receives the routing information from neighboring routers, which receives this information from their neighboring router until the destination network.
-Each neighboring router in the path of a destination network is called a hop.
-Every time a data packet goes through a router, the hop value increases, and the route with the least hop value will be chosen.
+The router receives the routing information from neighboring routers, which get it from their neighboring router until the destination network.
+The term “hop” refers to every neighboring router that the path to a destination network includes.
+Every time a data packet goes through a router, the hop value increases and the route with the least hop value will be chosen.

-Example RIP directly shares an entire routing table to directly connected neighbors.
+For example, RIP directly shares an entire routing table with directly connected neighbors.

 2. Link State Routing Protocols